-At this time every year, B2C companies start planning for the most important sales holiday—Black Friday.
-But can Black Friday also work for B2B companies?
+Around this time every year, B2C companies start prepping for the most important sales holiday—Black Friday.
+But can B2B companies also participate in the epic sales event?

-With the use of online marketplaces, greater emphasis on boosting fulfilment, and personalising the customer journey, B2B consumer behaviour is becoming more like B2C.
 These changes make Black Friday—traditionally an event for B2C—possible for B2B as well.
-Let’s discuss Black Friday psychology, B2B’s fit in the Black Friday landscape, and some Black Friday best practices.
+Read on for a dive into Black Friday psychology, B2B’s fit in the Black Friday landscape, and some Black Friday best practices and common mistakes.

 The Psychology of Black Friday Shopping